Keeping Your Faith in Hard Times

 Socially, build strong connections is essential.
 Promote healthy, nurturing relationships with your family and in your church.
 Why not join a small group ministry in your church?
 Here, you can connect, grow in your faith, and experience a sense of belonging.
 You also get an opportunity to reach out to others.

 Nurture your emotional well-being through reducing your stress levels.
-An important way to start, is to respond to your Father’s invitation to cast all your anxieties and worries upon him, for he cares for you (1 Peter 5:7).
+An important way to start is to respond to your Father’s invitation to cast all your anxieties and worries upon him, for he cares for you (1 Peter 5:7).
+Change your self-talk (internal conversations) to positive, self-enhancing ones.

 Focus Questions: What steps will you take to bring balance in your life as you pass through adverse situations?